Devil’s Dance

 The Devil’s Dance of La Palma is the most significant moment in the festivities of Our Lady of Candelaria.
 On the dawn of September 8th in Tijarafe, one of the most unique and thrilling events of the entire island takes place.

-devi's dance la palma
+devil's dance tijarafe la palma

 Experience an astounding festivity of La Palma